TalaoDAO/talao-documentation/docs/wallet/getting_started.md

 5. Choose the wallet installed Altme or Talao,
 6. **Allow** access to domain talao.io,
 7. **Select** the credential you consent to collect,
-8. Clic on **MY WALLET** in the bottom bar
+8. Clic on **MY WALLET** in the bottom bar to see the credential in the wallet.

-You have now your first verifiable credential, if you clic on the "card" you will get an access to the data of the credential.
-This credential has been issued by an issuer managed by Talao.
-The set of data has been signed by Talao after checking the value of the code.
-It is a proof of the ownership of an email address as a verifiable credential signed by Talao.
+You have now your first verifiable credential, if you clic on the "card" you will see the data of the credential.
+This credential has been issued by Talao.
+The set of data has been signed by Talao after checking the value of the secret code.
+It is a proof of the ownership of an email address as a verifiable credential.

 ## Get a proof of age (over 18)